-- Lighter than acrylics and hard gels for natural look and feel.
+- Lighter than acrylics and hard gels for a natural look and feel.

 - Easy to use, especially with the professional slip solution and nail tips molds.

-- Ideal for creating your own beautiful nail art design on finger or toenails.
+- Ideal for creating your own beautiful nail art design on your fingers or toenails.

-Every nail salon/nail technician in the world must at least use polygel made by these brands, Gelish Harmony, ibd, and Entity.
-They produce the most popular Polygel products in the world.
+Every nail technician in the world must be familiar with at least one of these brands, Gelish Harmony, ibd, and Entity.
+These famous brands produce the most popular Polygel products in the world.
 Here are the famous Polygel products that nail salons have frequently ordered for the past few years.

 A new generation of gel that gives you the power to control the gel application from dispensing to sculpting to curing

-- Unlike hard gel PolyGel does not level by itself, but stays where you put it; Unlike acrylics, it does not harden unless it is treated with LED or UV light.
+- Unlike hard gel, PolyGel does not level by itself but stays where you put it; Unlike acrylics, it does not harden unless treated with LED or UV light.